BBischof/bbischof.github.io/_posts/articles/2018-01-01-the-route-to-the-top-100.md

  date: 2018-01-01T00:00:01-04:00
 ---

-The shortest cycling route that climbs the top 100 climbs in the continental US.
+The shortest¹ cycling route that climbs the top 100 climbs in the continental US.

 <!-- ^Spoiler Text^ -->

 # The idea

 A while back, Randal Olson posted a blog post about the [optimal road trip across the US](http://www.randalolson.com/2015/03/08/computing-the-optimal-road-trip-across-the-u-s/).
 The parameters of his project were to design a car trip that touched all the states, and he used landmarks in each state to make it more interesting.

 Two things really stood out about this to me:
-- he open-sourced a nice notebook that allowed a fair bit of customization, but wrapped up some of more annoying API/wrapper stuff and the genetic algorithm
+- he open-sourced his notebook that wrapped up some of more annoying API/wrapper stuff and the genetic algorithm
 - he noted that the API accepted a `bike routes` flag!

-The easiest way to describe what happened next is to say that I got inspired by these two observations.
+I was inspired!
+In addition to a mathy, I'm a serious lover of cycling.
 My project, was essentially:

-**_Mash the dataset of [Top 100 road cycling climbs](https://www.pjammcycling.com/) with Randal Olson's project to achieve the minimal bike route that includes all these climbs_.**
+**_Combine the dataset of [Top 100 road cycling climbs](https://www.pjammcycling.com/) with Randal Olson's project to achieve the minimal bike route that includes all these climbs_.**

-This turned out to be a tiny bit complicated for a few reasons...
+The Top 100 road climbs is a nice project by **pjammcycling** that rank the hardest climbs in the US(as defined by Fiets index).

 Note: _I wanted this to be a cycling route, no usage of boats allowed.
 So Hawaii was out.
 Unfortunately—and somewhat surprisingly, Hawaii has 7 of the top 100 road climbs in the US.
 Luckily, the list provided 107 climbs, so..._